 True, speed hiking is high-paced walking, but you don’t necessarily have to be running the majority of the time, as you would when running the trails.
 Speed hiking allows you to linger a bit and take your time.
 Instead of PRs, KOMs, etc., your own personal limits are your benchmark.
 Speed hiking allows you not only to get to know and experience your own body in a different way but also to discover the great outdoors.
 Whilst a trail runner usually goes at it alone, speed hiking is oftentimes a collective experience – be it with your partner, friends or family.

 The core of a speed hiker’s gear is their walking poles, which give hikers an extra boost on the uphills and take the strain off of your joints on the downhills.
-If you’d like to know more about speed hiking gear, you can have a look at our upcoming post on the topic!
-We’ll keep you posted!
+If you’d like to know more about speed hiking gear, then check out this article.

 Wait, did you say walking with poles?
 Is speed hiking just a cooler way to say you’re Nordic walking?
 Again, a resounding “no!”
 Whilst walking describes a more intense type of walking with poles on mostly flat terrain, speed hiking is quite a bit faster and takes place on much more technical terrain.
 Depending on your knowledge and experience, you may even go really high up in the mountains.